 Homeowners who are 65 years of age on or before Jan.
 1 are entitled to a $10,000 exemption on City of Powder Springs taxes.
 You must furnish proof of age when you apply with the City.

 Homeowners who are disabled on or before Jan.
 1, and whose annual NET income (including income of the spouse but not including income received as a result of the disability; e.g. disability retirement) does not exceed $12,000 for the immediately preceding year are entitled to a $10,000 exemption.
 This exemption is also available in Cobb County.
 You must furnish proof of income and a doctor's certificate stating that you are disabled and that the disability is likely to remain permanent when you apply with both Cobb County and the City of Powder Springs.

 State Veteran's Disability

 Homeowners who are disabled veterans as defined in O.C.G.A.
-48-5-48 are entitled to a $100,896 exemption in all tax categories.
+48-5-48 are entitled to an exemption in an amount set by the state each year in all tax categories.
 You must provide legally required documentation.
 This exemption extends to the un-remarried surviving spouse or minor children at the time of the applicant's death, provided they continue to occupy the home as a residence and homestead.

 State Un-Remarried Surviving Spouse

 A homeowner who is the un-remarried surviving spouse of a member of the U.S. Armed Forces killed in any war or conflict as defined in O.C.G.A.
-48-5-52.1 and receiving spousal benefits from the U.S. Department of Veteran's Affairs is entitled to a $100,896 exemption in the state, county, municipal and school tax categories.
+48-5-52.1 and receiving spousal benefits from the U.S. Department of Veteran's Affairs is entitled to an exemption in an amount set by the state each year in the state, county, municipal and school tax categories.
 Legal documentation is required.